 My sewing machine broke earlier this year, and although I did manage to fix it, I didn't have time to sew much to verify that it was indeed back to its normal state.
 I haven't been able to do any sewing for a long time due to tight deadlines at work and massive amounts of overtime.
 I have been looking at blogs and magazines during my "spare time," like when I am eating breakfast, which has created a pent up demand for sewing.

 When the deadline was met and the cleanup started, I brought out my African Crazy quilt, thinking that I could do some handwork on it.
 But as the cleanup at work happened, my house was also screaming for cleanup, so the box sat unopened.

 Eventually the pent up demand for sewing got too strong, and I rushed out to buy a new sewing machine.
+I went to the Viking store that is inside the Joann store.
 I went straight for the Husqvarna Viking Opal 650 which I had decided I wanted earlier in the year.
 They had simpler models which had smaller throats and bigger models with more stitches and embroidery features, but this model had what I needed, and a few extra bells and whistles without too much of the stuff I didn't need.
 I was able to get it for a great price, and am very happy with my purchase thus far.